joaoubaldo/dirshare/README.md

 Configuration
 -------------
-The configuration file is a Pyramid-style ini file.
+The configuration file is a Pyramid-style ini file (see example.ini).
 Apart from server configuration, the following parameters should be configured:
-> mongo.host = localhost
+> mongo_host = localhost

-> mongo.port = 27017
+> mongo_port = 27017

-> mongo.db = dir_db
+> mongo_db = dir_db

 > images_per_page = 25